 This new set-up will allow Land Rover to fit better-integrated hybrid and electric systems, meaning the new Range Rover will almost certainly be available as a plug-in hybrid.
 Land Rover is working with BMW on new electric car tech, so expect to see the results of that on display in the newest Range Rover – a pure-electric version isn’t out of the question.

 We don’t have any images of the new Range Rover’s interior just yet, but we expect it to follow on from both the current model’s luxurious interior, with improvements to material quality and in-car tech such as the infotainment system.
 A high-spec long-wheelbase version will probably be available with extra rear legroom to attract high-end buyers – the sort who prefer to travel in the back seats.

 As with the current model, the Range Rover will feature loads of off-roading technology including cameras all around the outside of the car to help you see exactly where to place the car – just like on the new Land Rover Defender.

 2021 Range Rover price and release date

 The new Range Rover is likely to appear in some form officially later in 2020 and go on sale in 2021.
-A fluctuating economy makes it hard to predict an accurate price at this time, but we expect it to cost from close to £90,000 and go beyond £170,000 for the most expensive long-wheelbase model.
+Expect it to cost from close to £90,000 and go beyond £170,000 for the most expensive long-wheelbase model.